 Instructions 5 min

 - As a group, watch the ReachOut.com video clip 'How talking helps'.

 - Ask the students to think about who they feel they could talk to about a bullying problem.
 Reflect on the following:

 - Who is this person, and why have you chosen them?

 - Who else could a young person talk to if they don’t feel ready to talk to friends or family?

-- Ask the students to work with a partner and discuss the following:
+- Ask the students to work with a partner and discuss: